tpbnick/docs/docs/py-data-types.md

 Python calls any number with a decimal point a *float*.
 This term is used in most programming languages (like in [C](https://docs.nicklyss.com/c)), and it refers to the fact that a decimal point can appear at any position in a number.
 Every programming language must be carefully designed to properly manage decimal numbers so numbers behave appropriately no matter where the decimal point appears.

-For the most part, you can use decimals without worrying how they behave.
+For the most part, you cnas use decimals without worrying how they behave.
 Simply enter the numbers you want to use, and Python will most likely do what you expect:

 ```py linenums="1"
 >>> 0.1 + 0.1